ANA-THike/prompt-ai/README.md

 ---

-## **Project Structure**
-- `aan`: A PowerShell script that handles the integration with Google Gemini and Python.
-- Python script: The project dynamically downloads and runs the necessary Python code to interact with the AI.

----

 ## **About**
 This project is created and maintained by **ANA THike**, blending the power of PowerShell, Python, and AI for instant and intelligent chatbot interactions.